ZhenyuYu1/SchedulerClone/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for more information.

+## Architecture

+To learn more about the architecture of this project, please see the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 ## Attributions

 Finding A Time uses the [SupaNext Starter Kit](https://github.com/michaeltroya/supa-next-starter).
 ![image](https://github.com/michaeltroya/supa-next-starter/assets/38507347/2ea40874-98de-49ec-ab6a-74c816e6ca22)

-Made with 💖 as part of Code Day Labs.
+Made with 💖 as part of [Code Day Labs](https://labs.codeday.org/).